Zeng-Amber/ZENG-Amber/README.md

 * Product Market Share by Revenue: Identifying the Top 3 and Bottom 3 products in each category based on revenue contribution.

-  To assess our marketing and procurement strategy, we analyzed the top 3 and bottom 3 products based on revenue.
+  To assess our marketing and procurement strategy, I analyzed the top 3 and bottom 3 products based on revenue.
 By considering both product price and units sold, we can identify which products contribute the highest and lowest revenue share within each category.

 <img width="1269" alt="Screenshot 2024-10-05 at 22 16 17" src="https://github.com/user-attachments/assets/c2a7c991-ad98-47f5-85fa-4332dc3cab50">